Services

 What properties cause the most buyer’s remorse?

-The most common type of property to cause buyer’s remorse are older mid-century or post world war properties.
+The most common types of property to cause buyer’s remorse are older mid-century or post-war properties.
 This is mainly because they tend to have hidden structural issues, which can become costly to repair for new homeowners.

 Secondly, many homeowners regret buying bungalows as they don’t offer the room for a growing family and don’t usually have space for home extensions.